Eoghan Quigg: 2008–09: Post X Factor

 Quigg appeared at the Cheerios Childline Concert at the Dublin O2 in Dublin on 16 December 2008, among acts including Enrique Iglesias, Anastacia and Irish boy band Boyzone.
 In December he also appeared on The Late Late Show where it was announced that Boyzone had invited him on their UK and Ireland Better Tour.
 On 15 January 2009 it was announced that Quigg had landed a record deal with Syco's parent company Sony BMG.
 He later signed to RCA Records.

 2009: Studio album

 Quigg released his only album, titled Eoghan Quigg, on 6 April 2009.
 "28,000 Friends", its sole single, peaked at no. 96 in the UK Singles Chart.
 The album charted at number 14 and spent 3 weeks in the top 100.
 It debuted at Number 1 on the Irish Albums Chart, and left the charts eight weeks later.
 The album met with what Matthew McCreary in The Independent described as a critical "savaging".
-Many reviewers, including Peter Robinson of The Guardian, called it the worst record ever made.
+Many reviewers, including Peter Robinson of The Guardian, called it one of the worst records ever made.
 Criticism was directed at its lack of original material, low production values and poor singing performance from Quigg.
-Following disappointing album sales, Quigg was dropped by RCA Records.
+Following disappointing album sales, he was dropped by RCA Records.